-At Lawyerist, we believe in the importance of lawyer work-life balance to help attorneys stay healthy and engaged with their work.
+At Lawyerist, as lawyers think about their goals, we believe in the importance of lawyer work-life balance to help attorneys stay healthy and engaged with their work.
 We also understand that this balance means different things for different people.
 As Sly Stone once put it, “different strokes for different folks.”

 For some, work is life.
 For others, work is great, but spending time with family is friends is just the bee’s knees.
 So figure out what’s important to you before you start to figure out what work-life balance means to you.